“The more that you read, the more things you will know. The more that you learn, the more places you’ll go.”

 “Today was good, today was fun, tomorrow will be another one.”

 The Little Engine that Could is an American fairy tale that became widely known in the 1930s.
 Through an online poll of teachers, The National Education Association rated it as one of the Top 100 books for children, because of its key message of the importance of optimism and hard work.

-I Think I Can is a key memory I have from childhood on the importance of self belief and self determination.
+The story’s signature phrase, I Think I Can is a key memory I have from childhood on the importance of self belief and self determination.
 My wife Wendy and I did our best to instill this concept in both our children.

 Where and with whom would a bunch more “I can” and “I know you can” statements support greater achievement and life satisfaction in your personal and professional communities?